kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I tell Pedro about being bullied by the conservatory.
 - Instead, I take it to a garage in Javea who make me wait all day and do nothing at all, and charge me for it too.
 - I realize I cannot take my car to any garage within about 100 miles radius, or more.
-- Domingo's dad is in the car business and I wonder if I met him in 2012 when I had a flat battery when I lived in the Passeig Periodista Ramon Ortega.
+- Dominic's dad is in the car business and I wonder if I met him in 2012 when I had a flat battery when I lived in the Passeig Periodista Ramon Ortega.

 ## The water pipes